Tight Bounds on the Effective Complex Permittivity of Isotropic Composites and Related Problems: An optimal bound on the effective permittivity

 which imply that the corresponding determinants are non-negative.
 Thus, we obtain from the first of these conditions, Eq.\,\eq{2.30}, \beq \frac{t_1}{y_{\varepsilon}''}\left((y_{\varepsilon}'-y_{\text{c}}')^2+(y_{\varepsilon}''-y_{\text{c}}'')^2-R^2\right)\leq 0, \eeq{2.33} where we have introduced the parameters

-Hence, the $y$-transformed effective permittivity has to lie inside or on the boundary of a circle with center $(y'_{\text{c}},y''_{\text{c}})$ and radius $R$.
+Hence, the $y$-transformed effective permittivity has to lie inside of or on a circle with center $(y'_{\text{c}},y''_{\text{c}})$ and radius $R$.
 Choosing different translations, i.e., different values of $t_1$, $t_2$, and $t_3$, corresponds to moving and scaling the circle in the complex plane.
-In contrast to the complex bulk modulus case \cite{Gibiansky:1993:EVM}, the circle may or may not contain the origin as \beq (y'_{\text{c}})^2+(y''_{\text{c}})^2-R^2=2\frac{t_2}{t_1} \eeq{2.35} is not necessarily non-negative.
+In contrast to the complex bulk modulus case \cite{Gibiansky:1993:EVM}, the circle may or may not contain the origin, as \beq (y'_{\text{c}})^2+(y''_{\text{c}})^2-R^2=2\frac{t_2}{t_1} \eeq{2.35} is not necessarily non-negative.
 As shown below, the first condition leads to bounds that constrain the $y$-transformed effective permittivity to a region in the complex plane that is bounded by a circular arc and a straight line.
-As the circular arc turns out to correspond to the doubly-coated sphere assemblage and the straight line corresponds to the bound \eq{0.1}, which is the tightest possible bound that is volume-fraction independent in the $y$-plane, the second and third condition cannot provide any additional information and may be disregarded.
+As the circular arc turns out to correspond to the doubly-coated-sphere assemblage and the straight line corresponds to the bound \eq{0.1}, which is the tightest possible bound that is volume fraction independent in the $y$-plane, the second and third condition cannot provide any additional information and may be disregarded.